-Monday, March 7, 2016 (61st day before election day, extended from 62nd day)
+Monday, March 6, 2017 (61st day before election day, extended from 62nd day)

--5:00 p.m. - Last day to file application for a for a place on the ballot in a special election to fill a vacancy, if the special election is ordered on or before the 70th day before election day, Saturday, February 27, 2016.
+-5:00 p.m. - Last day to file application for a for a place on the ballot in a special election to fill a vacancy, if the special election is ordered on or before the 70th day before election day, Saturday, February 25, 2017.
 (Secs.
 1.006, 201.054(a)(1)).
-(For more information about write-in declaration deadline, see Tuesday, February 23, 2016 note entry.
-For more details about Section 201.054 and the two possible special election deadlines, see Saturday, February 27, 2016 note entry.)
+(For more information about write-in declaration deadline, see Tuesday, February 21, 2017 note entry.
+For more details about Section 201.054 and the two possible special election deadlines, see Saturday, February 25, 2017 note entry.)

-Tuesday, March 8, 2016 (60th day before election day)
+Tuesday, March 7, 2017 (60th day before election day)

-- -Last day for the governing body of a political subdivision to deliver notice of the election to the county clerk/elections administrator and voter registrar of each county in which the political subdivision is wholly or partly located.
+-Last day for the governing body of a political subdivision to deliver notice of the election to the county clerk/elections administrator and voter registrar of each county in which the political subdivision is wholly or partly located.
 (Sec.
+4.008).

-4.008). - -Recommended date to request the county clerk/county elections administrator to deliver an initial list of voters who have submitted annual applications for ballot by mail under Section 86.0015 to the early voting clerk of any political subdivision located within the county that is holding an election on May 7, 2016.
+-Recommended date to request the county clerk/county elections administrator to deliver an initial list of voters who have submitted annual applications for ballot by mail under Section 86.0015 to the early voting clerk of any political subdivision located within the county that is holding an election on May 6, 2017.
 The list should only include voters that reside in the political subdivision holding the election.
-See Tex.
-Sec'y of State Election Advisory No. 2015-08 for more information on the List of Annual ABBM Voters.
-See also, the note below, and the entry at Tuesday, April 26, 2016 for more information about delivery of a final list of voters.
-See entry at Wednesday, May 4, 2016 for more information on the delivery of copies/images of the applications.
+The list should only be created and sent to those political subdivisions that have provided notice of the election to the county clerk/elections administrator.
+See also, the note below, and the entry at Tuesday, April 25, 2017 for more information about delivery of a final list of voters.
+See entry at Monday, April 24, 2017 and entry at Wednesday, May 3, 2017 for more information on the delivery of copies/images of the applications.